adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-The hint is actually placed inside a separate `<span>` so that it can be styled differently.
-By placing it inside the label it receives all the same benefits.
-It's read out by screen readers, and this way it actually increases the hit area even more.
+The hint is placed within the label and inside a `<span>` so that it can be styled differently.
+By placing it inside the label it will be read out by screen readers, and increaes the hit area even more.

 This is not the only way to achieve this design.
 We could use Accessible Rich Internet Application (ARIA) attributes to associate a completely different element with an input: